Predictively Oriented Posteriors: Background

-In this set-up, the predictive distribution $P_{\Pi_n}$ is derived as a consequence of the Bayes posterior $\Pi_n$---which itself is primarily geared towards quantifying the uncertainty about which parameter $\theta$ best describes the observed data $x_{1:n}$.
-In this paper, we reverse that order: the posterior predictive $P_{Q} := \int_\Theta P_\theta \dt Q(\theta)$ is the object of interest, and we obtain a predictively oriented (\pro) posterior as the measure $Q_n$ which quantifies uncertainty about $\theta$ in {a manner that is optimal for prediction.}
+Here, the predictive distribution $P_{\Pi_n}$ is derived as a consequence of the conditional probability calculation in $\Pi_n$---which itself is primarily geared towards quantifying the uncertainty about which parameter $\theta$ best describes the observed data $x_{1:n}$.
+In this paper, we propose a methodology that seeks to reverse this order: we propose to make prediction the primary object of interest, and do so by constructing a novel posterior that quantifies uncertainty about $\theta$ in {a manner that is optimal for prediction.} The key motivation for this novel methodology is that while $P_{\Pi_n}$ is predictively optimal if $P_0 \in \mathcal{M}_{\Theta}$ \cite[see][]{aitchison1975goodness}, this optimality breaks down once $P_0 \notin \mathcal{M}_{\Theta}$ {(see e.g. \citealp{grunwald2017inconsistency})}.
+To understand the inadequacy of predictive distributions induced by $\Pi_n$, it is useful to recast the Bayes posterior as a variational problem \cite[see e.g.][]{zellner_optimal_1988}.
+In particular, taking $\operatorname{KL}$ to be the Kullback-Leibler divergence, and assuming for simplicity that the model $P_{\theta}$ pertains to independently sampled observations and admits a density $p_{\theta}$, the Bayes posterior can equivalently be represented as